 Watch the video to see how I made the castle joint.

-It was the first time that I have ventured into this connection and I must admit that this is a very simple connection and very easy to learn.
+I thought this woodworking joint would be difficult to make, but I must admit that this is a very simple connection and very easy to learn.

-Building this castle joint step by step
+How to make a castle joint step by step

 Step 1 | Preparation

-But wait!
 Before you grab the wood you want to use, there is something you have to keep in mind when choosing the wood for making a castle joint.

 Earlier in the blog, I already mentioned that you should use wood that is thick enough to ensure the strength of the connection.

-When you will watch the pictures in the step-by-step guide below, you will see that in many cases only one-third of the wood will be retained when making these parts.
+When you will watch the pictures in the step-by-step guide below, you will see that, in many cases, only one-third of the wood will be retained when making these parts.

 That means that the wood you will use to make this castle joint should be three times as wide.

-Later, by joining the parts of the castle joint, they will reinforce each other so that a solid connection is ensured.
-You can make this connection even stronger by adding wood glue between the connected parts.
+Later, by joining the parts of the castle joint, they will reinforce each other so that you are sure of a solid and strong connection.

 Don’t just use any wood glue for your projects!

-To find out which different types exist and for which applications they serve, check out my blog Understanding Wood Glue + 8 awesome tricks you should know.
+To find out which different types exist and for which applications wood glue serve, check out my blog Understanding Wood Glue + 8 awesome tricks you should know.

 Step 2 | building “the castle”